raturaihan/E-Wallet-Backend-Go/README.md

-# assignment-golang-backend
+# E Wallet-Golang-Backend

 Created by Ratu Raihan Amany

 ## Description

-This is an API documentation for E-Wallet Backend created for the purpose of fulfilling the Digitalent Batch 03 assignment.
+This is an API documentation for E-Wallet Backend